Automattic/woocommerce-payments/tests/e2e/README.md

 1. Headless mode: `npm run test:e2e`.
 In headless mode test runner executes all or specified specs without launching Chromium interface.
 This mode is supposed to be used in CI environment in the future.

-2. Dev mode: `npm run test:e2e:dev`.
-Dev mode is interractive and launches Chromium UI.
+2. Dev mode: `npm run test:e2e-dev`.
+Dev mode is interactive and launches Chromium UI.
 It's useful for developing, debugging and troubleshooting failing tests.
 There is a custom config used for `jest-puppeter` to run tests in dev mode.

 ## Writing tests